delpinolisette/wsl-linux-cheat-sheet/README.md

 ---
 How to access Windows Drives and files?

+list all drives:

-`ls -al /mnt        # list all drives `
+`ls -al /mnt  `

-`cd /mnt/c/myfile.txt        # navigate to file in C drive`
+navigate to file in C drive:

+`cd /mnt/c/myfile.txt       `

-`cat /mnt/c/myfile.txt        # open a file in C drive`
+open a file in C drive:

+`cat /mnt/c/myfile.txt       `

-`cd /mnt/c/Users/ cd "name of user"        # navigate to a specific user and their files`
+navigate to a specific user and their files:

+`cd /mnt/c/Users/cd "name_of_user"`

-* reccomended: keep a copy of your files in the Linux system for
+* reccomended: keep a copy of your files in the Linux system for faster access.
+I usually accept the slugishness when I have my repo in my Documents.

 ### HTTP Request Magic:
 ---